GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 Note that there is also a condition called **Player is in a lobby** if you need to know if a player has joined a lobby.

+??? tip "Access information about the lobby during the game"

+    Expressions are available to let you know access information about the lobby:

+    - Expression **Number of players in the lobby**: use this expression to know how many players are in the lobby.
+This can be useful to know how many players are in the game, and adapt your game to the number of players (for instance, deleting scores, enemies, players...)

+    - Condition and expression **Player number**.
+Use this expression or condition to retrieve and compare the player number of a player in the lobby.
+Numbers are 1, 2, 3, etc.
+      This will be particularly useful during the game so you can assign who has permissions to do what, and who is in charge of what, depending on the player number.

 ### Ending a game

 When you want to end the game, use action **End the game**.
 The lobby will be reopened and players will still be in this lobby.
 This is useful if you want to restart a new game with the same players.